Serverless Infrastructure Autoscaling

 Labels & Constraints

 Elastigroup supports built-in and custom Task placement constraints within the scaling logic.
-Task placement constraints gives you the ability to control where your tasks are scheduled, such as in a specific Availability Zone or on instances of a specific type.
+Task placement constraints give you the ability to control where tasks are scheduled, such as in a specific Availability Zone or on instances of a specific type.
 You can utilize the built-in ECS container attributes or create your own custom key-value attribute and add a constraint to place your tasks based on the desired attribute.
+To get started with task placement constraints see the tutorial here.